WGLab/HadoopCNV/docs/initialization.md

 start-yarn.sh
 ```

 Some convenience scripts are included in $HOME/hadoop directory when logged in as hadoop.
 The first script will initialize home directories for all Hadoop users.
-Edit the line reading
+Edit the line reading in make_users.sh

 ```
 users='kaiwang huiyang garychen1'